Brookfield, Queensland: History

 Brookfield is believed to have been named by Lucinda Brimblecombe (née Logan) due to the course of Moggil Creek through the area.

-Brisbane was occupied by the Turrbal Aboriginal group.

 Development in the Brookfield area began in 1869, when the area was opened for logging and farming.

 A Bible Christian Church congregation (a denomination of Methodism) was established in 1869.
 In January 1870 a committee was formed to raise funds to construct a church.

-Brookfield State School opened on 27 Mar 1871.
-In 1874 a teacher's residence was built for the school.
+Brookfield State School opened on 27 March 1871 on a 2 acre site donated by Mr J. W. Barnett.
+In 1874, a teacher's residence was built for the school.
+In 2021, the school celebrated its 150th anniversary.
+The original school building is still in use.

-Brookfield Post Office opened on 12 August 1876.
+In 1872, a 19 acre site was reserved for recreation.

+Brookfield Post Office opened on 12 August 1876, but was downgraded to a receiving office in mid 1914.
+It was upgraded to a post office in 1919–1920, but closed in March 1924.
+It opened again in 1947, but closed in 1974.

+In 1885, the Queensland Government reserved 1 acre of land for a public hall.
+The Bible Christian church building was relocated to the site to be used as the hall.

-Brookfield Cemetery was opened in 1882.
+Brookfield Cemetery was opened in 1886.

-In October 1892 the Anglican parish of Indooroopilly purchased land for a church on the north-east corner of Brookfield Road and Boscombe Road for £20 from the owner, William Thomas Gee.
+In October 1892, the Anglican parish of Indooroopilly purchased land for a church on the north-east corner of Brookfield Road and Boscombe Road for £20 from the owner, William Thomas Gee.
 The Anglican Church of the Good Shepherd cost £220 to build and was consecrated on Easter Monday 2 April 1893 by Anglican Bishop of Brisbane, William Webber.

-The first Brookfield Show was held in 1910.
+The first Brookfield Show was held on Wednesday 20 July 1910.